-The SNP’s Linlithgow branch has tripled its membership from 75 to 235 in the fortnight since the referendum was held.
+The SNP’s Linlithgow Branch has tripled its membership from 75 to over 200 in the fortnight since the referendum was held.

 And the Lothian branch of the Scottish Green Party is considering setting up a Linlithgow branch to cope with the influx of new members from the town.

 On the other side of the referendum divide, the Bo’ness Labour Party has noted a “marked rise” in its branch membership – going from 35 to 38 members over the same period.